 - Earth is often called the ocean planet.
 Its surface is 70 percent water.
 The oceans help regulate the temperature of the planet and influence weather.

 - The Earth has a molten inner core made of iron and other metals.
-Under the Earth’s crust are plates that slowly move against each other.
+Under the Earth’s crust are plates that slowly move against each other (Plate Tectonics).
 This movement causes mountains, hills, volcanoes and even earthquakes.

 - A strong magnetic field keeps our atmosphere securely blanketed around the Earth.